 Slice the onion and carrots.

-Heat up half a tablespoon of oil in a large skillet on medium heat.
+Heat up a teaspoon of oil in a large skillet on medium heat.
 Once the oil is hot, sauté the diced onion pieces and carrots in the oil for 2-3 minutes, or until the onion pieces are soft and translucent.

-Move this carrot and onion mixture to the side of the skillet, and place the remaining half tablespoon of oil into the bottom of the skillet.
+Move this carrot and onion mixture to the side of the skillet, and place the remaining teaspoon of oil into the bottom of the skillet.

 Add in the sliced mushrooms on top of this added oil, then stir to mix the mushrooms with the oil briefly once or twice.
 Sprinkle on the ¼ teaspoon of ground thyme over the mushroom slices, then let the entire mixture sit and cook untouched for 5 minutes in the skillet.
 You may turn the heat setting down slightly if the onions look like they are getting burnt.